gcanti/tcomb/README.md

 **Runtime type introspection**

 All models are inspectable at runtime.
-You can read and reuse the informations stored in your types (in the `meta` static member).
+You can read and reuse the information stored in your types (in the `meta` static member).
 See [The meta object](docs/GUIDE.md#the-meta-object) in the docs for details.

 Libraries exploiting tcomb's RTI: